devmentors/Pacco/README.md

 **What is Pacco?**
 ----------------

-Pacco is an open source project using microservices architecture written in .NET Core 3.1.
+Pacco is an open source project using **microservices architecture** written in .NET Core 3.1.
 The domain tackles an exclusive parcels delivery which revolves around the general concept of limited resources availability.
-Pacco does use an event-driven approach in order to asynchronously integrate between the microservices.
+Pacco does use an **event-driven** approach in order to asynchronously integrate between the microservices.

 ![Pacco overview](https://raw.githubusercontent.com/devmentors/Pacco/master/assets/pacco_overview.png)

 Find out more about distributed systems patterns and practices in **[Microservices .NET online course](https://devmentors.io/courses/microservices-net)** and check out our **[article](https://devmentors.io/blog/hello-world-microservices-pacco)** about starting Pacco microservices and infrastructure.
-The solution is maintained by [devmentors.io](https://devmentors.io).
+The solution is maintained by **[devmentors.io](https://devmentors.io)**.

 [![Microservices .NET](https://cdn.devmentors.io/blog/hello-world-microservices-pacco/microservices_net_pacco_trailer.png)](https://www.youtube.com/watch?v=5SLyrETnJoE)

 ----------------

-The overall solution makes use of the cloud agnostic tools and most of them can be found under [cncf.io](https://cncf.io).
+The overall solution makes use of the **cloud agnostic** tools and most of them can be found under [cncf.io](https://cncf.io).
 To easily plug into the complex infrastructure, [Convey](https://convey-stack.github.io) is being used.

 ![Infrastructure](https://raw.githubusercontent.com/devmentors/Pacco/master/assets/infrastructure.png)